inc-lc/inc-lc.github.io/index.md

 Further acknowledgments in each publication.

 # News
+- 2020-01-23: Updated version of this page and of Giarrusso's PhD thesis.
 - 2015-03-16: [Slides of the Paris talk online](resources/2015-01-22 ILC Paris.pdf).
 - 2015-01-22:
   [Talk about ILC project at the Paris Diderot (Paris 7) University](http://blaisorblade.github.io/blog/2015/01/15/a-talk-on-ilc/).